phansch/philhansch.net/_posts/2018-04-08-from-ruby-to-learning-rust.md

 ---
-layout: post
+layout: "post"
-title: From Ruby to Rust
+title: "From Ruby to Rust"
-excerpt: Learning Rust to dive deeper.
+excerpt: "Learning Rust to dive deeper."
 aliases: ["2018/04/08/from-ruby-to-learning-rust/"]
 ---